 To summarize, both, formulas and common sense point to one conclusion.
 Probabilities are meaningless when dealing with an EOE.
 (Note: “meaningless” = can’t be used to guide our actions).
 But why are we then so inclined to use them in the ticket problem?
 Two notes here.

 First, we encounter just a few EOE events during our life, while we deal with millions of non-existential one-offs.
-And one of the miraculous properties of our reality is that if we deal with a long series of disparate non-existential one-offs we can apply the probability calculations in the same way we would if we interacted with these events repeatedly.
+And one of the miraculous properties of our reality is that when dealing with multiple non-existential one-offs we can apply the probability calculations to each of them (despite them being one-offs).
 So we are trained and maybe evolutionary wired to apply probabilities to every event we encounter, repeated or a one-off, by default.